Umuzi-org/tech-department/content/projects/tdd/bowling/_index.md

 ### Gameplay

-This project is more about js than html.
+This project is more about data, tests and algorithms than html.
 It needs a WORKING frontend but don't spend too much time making it beautiful.
 Here is how it will work:

 1. As the game starts the user will be allowed to enter the names of the players eg "Uncle Bob Martin" and "Ada Lovelace"
-2. The user then clicks a start button to begin the game
+2. The user then chooses to start the game
 3. The user should be able to see the scores of all the players at all times.
 This includes scores for individual throws and frames, and their total scores
 4. The user should be able to see whose turn it is
 5. The user should be able to submit the number of pins hit on each throw.
 One by one.
 Eg, it's Uncle Bob's turn, so he throws and misses everything.
 The user submits a 0.
 The user interface shows that Bob's score is unchanged and it's still his turn.
 Bob throws again and hits 2 pins, the user submits a 2 and Bob's score is updated and it's still his turn.
 He throws again and misses.
 The user enters a 0.
 We now see that it is Ada's turn.
 She throws and hits all the pins because she is awesome.
 The user enters a 10.
 Ada's score is updated.
 Now it's Bob's turn again.
 Get it?

+### Notes about frontends

+For those of you doing this in JS: Your user interface will be a web page.

+For those of you completing this in Python, don't get too fancy.
+Python is usually considered to be bad t user interfaces so it's really not worth learning a python frontend framework at this point.
+Just use the terminal.
+Take a look [here](http://introtopython.org/terminal_apps.html) for some details.

+And everyone: Always remember [KISS](https://en.wikipedia.org/wiki/KISS_principle).

 ### More Outputs